rushilsrivastava/OpenNews/README.md

 2. Navigate to `chrome://extensions` on your browser.
 3. Simply, drag and drop.
 4. Enjoy!
 5. Check back here from time to time to see if a new update has been published.
-I am working on autoupdating and notifications.
+Autoupdate should work now, but it's always helpful to check out!